Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects - Government of Ontario

 Process

-Before making a funding decision, the government will give institutions the opportunity to address identified research security concerns; this may include providing additional context or mitigation strategies.
+Before making a funding decision, the government will give institutions the opportunity to address any identified research security concerns which may include providing additional context or mitigation strategies.
 This information is provided through a Risk Mitigation Form.
 The Research Security Team (RST) will work with individual researchers and their academic unit/Division to complete these Risk Mitigation Forms.
 The Division of the Vice-President, Research & Innovation will submit completed Risk Mitigation Forms to the government for assessment.
 Risk Mitigation forms will be project- and researcher-specific, and signed by the researcher, the designated Divisional research leader (normally a Vice or Associate Dean/Vice-Principal), and the Vice-President, Research and Innovation, and Strategic Initiatives.
 The Risk Mitigation Form may require completion by non-Provincial applicants.